 Also, in our opinion, there were no contraventions during the year of the pursuant to Emiri Decree No. 2 of 1995 as applicable for business entities in SAIF Zone, Sharjah, which might have materially affected the financial position of the Establishment or the result of its operations for the year.

-CA P Sriganesh (Reg No.601) Managing Partner
+CA P Sriganesh

-ABDALLAH AL QAYDI SPA AUDITING CHARTERED ACCOUNTANTS DUBAI - UNITED ARAB EMIRATES for the period ended February 29, 2020 and for the year ended March 31, 2019 (In Arab Emirates Dirhams)
+(Reg No.601)

+Managing Partner

+ABDALLAH AL QAYDI SPA AUDITING

+CHARTERED ACCOUNTANTS

+DUBAI - UNITED ARAB EMIRATES

+(In Arab Emirates Dirhams)